 What Is a Criminal Justice Degree?

-To learn how to revitalize trust in the criminal justice system, future and working professionals alike turn to Bachelor of Science (BS) in Criminal Justice degree programs.
-Focused on helping students learn both fundamental and advanced problem-solving skills, these programs are the bachelor’s degree of choice for everyone from policymakers to frontline enforcement professionals.
+To learn how to strengthen the criminal justice system, future and working professionals alike turn to Bachelor of Science in Criminal Justice (BSCJ) degree programs, such as the one offered at App State Online.
+Focused on helping students develop both fundamental and advanced problem-solving skills, these programs are the bachelor’s degree of choice for everyone from policymakers to frontline enforcement professionals.

-Exactly what is a criminal justice degree, and how can earning one help new and early career professionals accelerate their careers?
+Exactly what is a criminal justice degree, and how can earning one help new and early-career professionals accelerate their career paths?

 Criminal justice is a complex field.
 To understand and work in it, professionals must have a firm grasp of not only criminal laws and legal processes but also the many social and psychological issues that influence behavior.
 As such, the uniquely diverse curricula they offer define criminal justice degree programs.

-While each program is a little different, criminal justice degree programs typically offer classes on:
+While each program is somewhat different, criminal justice degree programs typically offer classes on the following topics:

-In addition to classes on these fundamental topics, criminal justice degree programs offer electives on more specific topics, such as the juvenile justice system, forensics and organized crime.
+In addition to classes on these fundamental topics, criminal justice degree programs offer electives on more specific topics, such as social deviance and cybercrime.
 These types of classes can help students learn the unique skills needed to work in various sectors of the justice system.

-Pursuing any type of degree is a complex decision.
+After defining what a criminal justice degree is, prospective students face a complex decision.
 Before enrolling, students want to be sure that their education can help them enter their intended field, make them competitive candidates for career advancement opportunities and give them a solid foundation to build upon later in their careers — whether they are current or future criminal justice professionals.

 Dr. Elicka Sparks, professor of criminal justice at Appalachian State University, explains, “I really enjoy working with the adult criminal justice students in our program — both those who are currently working in the criminal justice system and those who want to do so in the future.”